joshjohanning/github-misc-scripts/gh-cli/README.md

 ### get-organizations-repositories-discussions-count.sh

 Gets the usage of discussions in all repositories in all organizations in a given enterprise (org-wide discussions have to be created in a repository, so this covers that as well)

+### get-organizations-self-hosted-runners-organization-runners.sh

+Gets a list of self-hosted runners configured at the organization level for all organizations in an enterprise

 ### get-organizations-settings.sh